tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US180_TransferMoneyFamilyMemberToFamilyMember.md

         Account destinationFamilyMemberAccount = destinationFamilyMember.getAccount(destinationFamilyMemberAccountID);
         CurrencyEnum currency = cashTransferDTO.getCurrency();
         double transferredValue = cashTransferDTO.getTransferAmount();
         MoneyValue transferAmmount = new MoneyValue(transferredValue, currency);
         if(!originFamilyMemberAccount.hasEnoughMoneyForTransaction(transferAmmount)) return false;
         if(!originFamilyMemberAccount.checkCurrency(currency)) throw new IllegalArgumentException("Invalid currency");
         if(!destinationFamilyMemberAccount.checkCurrency(currency)) throw new IllegalArgumentException("Invalid currency");
         originFamilyMemberAccount.debit(transferAmmount);
         destinationFamilyMemberAccount.credit(transferAmmount);
         return true;
         }

  # 5. Integration/Demonstration

 -  This User Story depends on the [US185] - GetAccountBalance because it uses methods created in that US.

 # 6. Observations

-In the future I think the problems are only going to be about the User Interface.
+In the future I think the problems are only going to be about establishing daily limits or amount limits per cash transfer.